GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 In above example there are 2 things:

-- First, we make a function `cedarlingRequest` which accept action and help us to make an authorization requrest to Cedarling WASM with Access Token and ID Token.
+- First, we make a function `cedarlingRequest` which accept action and help us to make an authorization requrest to the Cedarling WASM with Access Token and ID Token.
 Your ID Token should have Role claim and if you don't have role then you need to change policy which will be act like ABAC.

 - Second, we have `handleAdd` function where it help us to request and check auth for `Add` operation.
 In response, it return result where we get which policy is responsible for authorization, timestamp, and dicision.
 Below is the example of result.
 Use `result.decision` to authorize request and show/hide elements.